MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-table-transact-sql.md

 AUTO
 This option allows [!INCLUDE[ssDEnoversion](../../includes/ssdenoversion-md.md)] to select the lock escalation granularity that's appropriate for the table schema.

 - If the table is partitioned, lock escalation will be allowed to the heap or B-tree (HoBT) granularity.
 In other words, escalation will be allowed to the partition level.
-After the lock is escalated to the HoBT level, the lock will not be escalated later to TABLE granularity.
+After the lock is escalated to the HoBT level, the lock won't be escalated later to TABLE granularity.
 - If the table isn't partitioned, the lock escalation is done to the TABLE granularity.

 TABLE